Overview

 Technology Sub-Sector Best Prospects

-Prospects for U.S. providers also include: broadband internet access technologies, consumer electronics (mainly smart phones and tablets), educational software, software for the financial services sector, analytical software, MES and Production management software, telecommunications equipment, innovation center set-up services, cybersecurity solutions, and others.
+Prospects for U.S. companies include broadband internet access technologies, consumer electronics (mainly smart phones and tablets), educational software, software for the financial services sector, analytical software, MES and Production management software, telecommunications equipment, innovation center set-up services, and cybersecurity solutions.

 Opportunities

-Government tender opportunities exist for EU-mandated IT solutions to include: computers, peripherals, data centers, Security Operation Centers; automation; 5G technologies/IoT; software, servers and other hardware technologies and integration services.
+- Government tender opportunities exist for EU-mandated IT solutions: computers, peripherals, data centers, Security Operation Centers; automation; 5G technologies/IoT; software, servers and other hardware technologies, and integration services.

 - IT infrastructure of the National Revenue Agency

-- Major cybersecurity projects throughout all major government agencies and various businesses
+- Major cybersecurity projects throughout government agencies and in businesses

 - Machine voting project